jllcalorio/data-analysis-in-python-for-complete-beginners/content/intro.md

 " %}

 {% include question.html header="Certificate of Completion" text="
-Participants who complete all workshop activities will receive a **Certificate of Completion in “Data Analysis in Python for Complete Beginners”**, issued by the Center for Research and Development, DMSFI.
+Participants who complete all workshop activities will receive a **Certificate of Completion in "Data Analysis in Python for Complete Beginners",** issued by the Center for Research and Development, DMSFI.
 " %}
 ---